-For a student group to become a recognized organization, the Office of Campus Life must formally approve it.
+For a student group to become a recognized organization, the Department of Campus Life must formally approve it.

 The following parameters must be met to gain approval:

-- The proposed organization must be unique from current probationary or recognized student groups.
+- The proposed organization must be demonstrably unique from current probationary or recognized student groups.

-- A minimum of five undergraduate students are required to start the organization.
+- At least 5 undergraduate students are required to start the organization.

-- Members must secure a faculty/staff member to serve as the organization’s adviser.
+- Members must secure a faculty and/or staff member to serve as the organization’s adviser.

-- The purpose or actions of the club cannot contradict university, state and/or federal policies and laws.
+- The purpose or actions of the club may not contradict university, state and/or federal policies and laws.

-- Organizations will not be recognized if there is a predetermined amount of liability and risk associated with club activities.
+- Organizations may not be recognized if there is a predetermined amount of liability and risk associated with club activities.

-- Membership of the proposed club cannot be limited on the basis of race, gender, religion, nationality, sexual orientation, age, physical limitation or academic major.
+- Membership of the proposed club cannot be limited by race, gender identity, religion, nationality, sexual orientation, age, physical limitation, academic major or any other identity.

-- Founding members should be in good standing per the Eligibility Requirements for Involvement (see section above).
+- Founding members should be in good standing per the Eligibility Requirements for Involvement.

-- Quinnipiac University will not recognize any clubs that involve gambling or club sports.
+- Quinnipiac University will not recognize any clubs which involve gambling.

 - The proposed organization must provide meaningful opportunities to enhance and develop leadership skills in members.

-If the aforementioned parameters are met, the organization seeking recognition must:
+If the parameters are met, the organization seeking recognition must:

-- attend one new student organization information session held weekly
+- Attend one new student organization information session held by appointment.

 A new organization will be recognized on a probationary period for one year, while it is in its formative state.
 This status carries with it the obligation on the part of the organization to abide by the rules and regulations of Quinnipiac University.
-Recognition, therefore, is contingent upon complying with and following the rules and regulations of Quinnipiac University, the observance of the appropriate social standards, and evidence of satisfactory financial status, which may include maintaining an on-campus account.
+Recognition, therefore, is contingent upon complying with and following the rules and regulations of Quinnipiac University and evidence of satisfactory financial status.

 Once approved, the group will be added to the university’s list of student organizations, will be given a campus mailbox, and may reserve space for meetings and/or events.
-Additionally, the organization will receive training and support from the Office of Campus Life.
-The Campus Life staff does not supplant the faculty/staff adviser, rather acts as an additional means for support.
+Additionally, the organization will receive training and support from the Department of Campus Life.
+The Campus Life staff does not supplant the faculty and/or staff adviser(s); rather acts as an additional means for support.

 After the organization receives probationary approval, the group should set a date and reserve space for an informational meeting.
-Reserving a room can be done online via the room reservation system on the MyQ website.
-Topics to be covered in this meeting should include: officer selection, group goals and additional membership recruitment efforts.
+Topics to be covered in this meeting should include officer selection, group goals and additional membership recruitment efforts.

-Once an organization gains formal recognition, recognition can only be withdrawn by the administration of Quinnipiac University.
+The Department of Campus Life, as the principal authority on undergraduate student organization recognition, may choose to deny or revoke probationary or full recognition at any time, for any reason deemed necessary by its staff.
 The Student Government Association, however, may choose to withdraw chartered status through their policies and procedures, but the organization may still continue to be recognized.
-Organizations desiring to discontinue their association and suspend operation with Quinnipiac University may do so by submitting a written statement to email@example.com.
+Organizations desiring to discontinue their association and suspend operation with Quinnipiac University may do so by submitting a written statement to email@example.com

 Failure to meet the student organization requirements could result in a student organization being placed on inactive status.
 In such instances, the student organization will forfeit probationary or recognition status.

-Each student organization is required to have a faculty/staff advisor who is employed by Quinnipiac who serves as a resource between the university and the organization beyond the Office of campus life.
-The role of the faculty/staff advisor is to:
+Each student organization is required to have a faculty/staff adviser who is employed by Quinnipiac who serves as a resource between the university and the organization beyond the Department of Campus Life.
+The role of the faculty/staff adviser is to:

-- Keep the office of campus life apprised of any issues, concerns, liability, or risk which may arise with their organization;
+- Keep the Department of Campus Life apprised of any issues, concerns, liability or risk that may arise with their organization.

-- Actively participate in advisor training, development, and learning opportunities provided by the office of campus life;
+- Actively participate in adviser training, development and learning opportunities provided by the Department of Campus Life.

-- Attend organizational and executive board meetings, as well as any banquets, events, or fundraisers sponsored by the organization as appropriate;
+- Attend organizational and executive board meetings, as well as any events sponsored by the organization as appropriate.

-- Be knowledgeable about all University policies and procedures relating to organizations including the Student Handbook, Student Organization Handbook, Risk Management Policy, and Quinnipiac Essential Learning Outcomes;
+- Be knowledgeable about all university policies and procedures relating to organizations including the Student Handbook, Student Organization Handbook, Risk Management Policy and other key institutional processes.

-- Advise and support students traveling on organizational off-campus trips through participating as their trip advisor or helping identify an alternative on-site advisor in their absence;
+- Advise and support students traveling on organizational off-campus events through participating as their trip adviser or helping identify an alternative on-site adviser in their absence.

-- Respond to all questions and request for help in a timely manner;
+- Respond to all questions and requests for help in a timely manner.

 - Serve as a positive guiding role model in communication and interactions with students while building a strong rapport and foundation of trust.

 Specific organizational expectations should be outlined in the organization’s constitution.
-Advisors may not consume or be under the influence of illegal substances at any organization event.
+Advisers may not consume or be under the influence of illegal substances at any organization event.